vaskort/vaskort.github.io/_posts/2018-06-16-how-i-passed-azure-70-532.md

 ---
 layout: post
-title: How to pass the Microsoft Azure 70-532 certification
+title: How to prepare for the Microsoft Azure 70-532 certification
 ---

 Microsoft has a few certifications for Azure and one of them is the "70-532 Developing Microsoft Azure Solutions" which is mainly targeted for developers.
 I will try to make a breakdown of the steps I followed that helped me pass the exam.